tryton/trytond/doc/ref/models/models.rst

 .. classmethod:: ModelView.view_toolbar_get()

-    Returns the model specific actions in a dictionary with keys:
+    Returns the model specific actions and exports in a dictionary with keys:
         - `print`: a list of available reports
         - `action`: a list of available actions
         - `relate`: a list of available relations
+        - `exports`: a list of available exports

 .. classmethod:: ModelView.view_attributes()